-- Materials and Methods (3).
-Process of development in specific content areas and implementation of educational programs for young children. - 501.
+- 500. Materials and Methods (3).
+Twenty-first century instructional processes, programs, and strategies for teaching and learning in P-3 classrooms. - 501.
 Behavior and Development in Early Childhood (3).
 Physical, emotional, intellectual, and social components of development, their interrelationships and their effect on later functioning; psychological principles. - 507.
 Assessment in Early Childhood Education (3).
 Review the use of assessment procedures which are developmentally appropriate for the use in early childhood education.
-(Replaces EFD 501.) - 512.
+(Replaces EFD 501.) - 510.
+Early Childhood Math and Science for the Twenty-First Century (3).
+Prerequisites: Admission to the College of Education; required undergraduate maths and sciences.
+Co-requisites: ECE Block.
+Methods and materials in teaching math and science concepts and processes in P-3 classrooms. - 512.
 Practicum in Early Childhood Special Education (3).
 Prerequisite: A passing score on the appropriate Praxis II examination is required prior to taking this course.
 Practicum experiences working with the young handicapped child, ages infancy to eight. - 513.
 Individualization of Education for Young Children (3).
 Prerequisite: Permission of instructor.
-Methods and procedures for individualizing instruction. - Designing Programs for Young Children (3).
+Methods and procedures for individualizing instruction. - 530.
+Practicum for Young Children (3).
 (Not open to students enrolled in Ed.S. programs.)
-Theory, school design, scheduling, and equipment.
-A practicum is required. - 531.
+Theory, school design, scheduling, and equipment. - 531.
 Implementation and Administration of Early Childhood Programs (3).
 Prerequisite: Permission of instructor required.
 Supervision and implementation of programming of early childhood programs with emphasis on communication with professionals and lay-citizenry of goals and purposes of early childhood programs. - 532.
 Issues & Trends in Early Childhood Education (3).
 Prerequisite: Permission of instructor.
 Current issues and trends in early childhood education.
 (ECE 532 is cross-listed with EED 532 and only one course may be counted for credit.) - 533.
 Enhancing Learning Through Children's Literature (3).
 Techniques and strategies to utilize children's literature to enhance the early childhood curriculum.
-(ECE 533 is cross- listed with EED 533 and only one course may be counted for credit.) - Teaching Reading in ECE (3).
-Methods, materials and research findings concerned with beginning reading instruction emphasizing P-3.
-(ECE 538 is cross-listed with RDG 538 and only one course may be counted for credit.) - Teaching Writing in Early Childhood Education (3).
+(ECE 533 is cross- listed with EED 533 and only one course may be counted for credit.) - 539.
+Teaching Writing in Early Childhood Education (3).
 Theories, methods, and current research involving writing instruction; emphasis on P-3. - 540.
 Intervention in the Early Childhood Classroom (3).
-Theory and research-based practices used in early childhood education and early education special education.
+Theory and researchbased practices used in early childhood education and early education special education.
 Emphasis on strategies to plan developmentally appropriate activities for all children. - 588.
 Graduate Internship in Early Childhood Education (3).
 Complete semester long internship and earn "pass/fail" upon completion of the course.
 Students will complete a working portfolio and electronic LiveText portfolio, along with other standard course requirements.